wkoszek/me/blog/source/blog/2012-06-28-book-design-of-everyday-things.md

 ---
-title:	Design of everyday things
+title:	"Design of everyday things"
 auth:	Donald A. Norman
 read:	2012-06-28
 ---